nnesse/b2l-tools/Readme.md

 glplatform
 ==========

-`glplatform` provides framework for developing OpenGL applications without taking control over an application's main loop.
+`glplatform` provides a framework for developing OpenGL applications without taking control over an application's main loop.
 It handles window creation, event processing, OpenGL context management, and OpenGL binding management. `glplatform` is only designed to make it easy to create an OpenGL application and does not serve as general purpose platform abstraction library.
 At present only GNU/Linux is supported.
 Support for other platforms may be added later as variants of the present interface.

 Creating a window
 -----------------